 ‘You’ll no get a decent job if you’ve no got any brains.’

 ‘Now it’s only four years, you’ll go to university and then get a life.’
 (Pupils quoted in Duﬃeld, Allan, Turner and Morris, 2000, p.
 266)

-When it comes to collaboration, children to it instinctively and naturally, and teacher should act only as a moderator.
-They are aware that all of them have diﬀerent abilities and they know that by using them together, they can come to a be er solution than working individually.
+When it comes to collaboration, children to it instinctively and naturally, and the teacher should act only as a moderator to promote inclusion.
+They are aware that all of them have diﬀerent abilities and they know that by using them together, they can come to a better solution than working individually.